MJWyattCyber/Azure-Public-IP-Script/README.md

 Author: Matt Wyatt
 Co-Author: Matt Hann

-Credits: Big shoutout to Matt Hann who wrote the script that dealt with the XML file format, and the help in converting this to the new format
+Credits: Big shoutout to Matt Hann who wrote the original script that dealt with the XML file format, and the help in converting this to the new format.

+Instructions

+1. Download the latest file version of the IP ranges on the above link.
+2. Place this file in a folder at the path C:\Scripts\ (Create it if it doesn't exist
+3. Rename the file to have the name: AzurePublicIP.json

+Alternatively, place it and name it whatever you wish but just alter the $path variable to match.